vdfd0/EditOnRelease/README.md

 # EditOnRelease
-A program that lets you use edit on release on Project Era
+A program that lets you use edit on release on Project Era made from AutoHotkey